Peach Coffee Cake

 • Letting the peaches rest for a few minutes helps release their juices.
 This step adds flavor and moisture without turning the cake soggy.
 It’s simple, but it makes the peach layer taste more vibrant.

-READ Related Articles Easy Peach Cobbler: Healthy Homemade Summer Dessert
+READ Related Articles Peach Almond Cake

 Making the Cake Batter